Mission Statement | April 2011

 It is the intention of Stoneleigh-Burnham School to comply with all federal and state regulations controlling asbestos and to take whatever steps are necessary to ensure building occupants a healthy and safe environment.
 The Asbestos Management Plan is available for review upon request, a copy of which is maintained in the School’s Reception area.
 Mr. Mark Pelis is the asbestos Designated Person, and all inquiries regarding the asbestos plan and asbestos-related issues should be directed to him at 413-774-2711 x268 or firstname.lastname@example.org.

-Any concussed student demonstrating signs and symptoms of expanding intracranial lesion will be referred immediately to a physician, including EMS transport to ER if loss of consciousness has occurred, if symptoms worse, or if symptoms are not resolving to the satisfaction of the certified athletic trainer or attending physician.
-Concussed student with signs and symptoms that completely resolve and meet return to activity standards may return to participate at the discretion of physician, physician assistant and certified athletic trainer.
+Any concussed student demonstrating signs and symptoms of expanding intracranial lesion will be referred immediately to a physician, including EMS transport to ER if loss of consciousness (LOC) has occurred, if symptoms worsen, or if symptoms are not resolving to the satisfaction of the certified athletic trainer or attending physician.
+A concussed student with signs and symptoms that completely resolve and meet return to activity standards may return to participate at the discretion of a physician, physician assistant, and certified athletic trainer.